willstepp/dogs-of-santiago/dos.md

 "You will touch it," the small voice inside him whispered.

-"If I touch it, it will die," he spoke.
+"If I touch it, it will die."

 He reached out to the middle of the pond and placed his hand gently around the head of the fetus, only for a second, then brought his hand away.
 The flesh was cold, like a frog, but it did not react to his touch.